 Arabic is one of the world’s greatest languages, and it’s the official language in 22 different countries.
 It’s one of the oldest spoken languages that carries behind it, great history and massive civilizations.
 It has a very rich vocabulary that makes the language sound so graceful and magnificent, giving it a very unique character and distinctive flavor.

-For those of you who are interested in learning it, you should know that Arabic is considered as the largest member of the Semitic language family; which includes Hebrew and Aramaic, and just like other Semitic languages it is written
+For those of you who are interested in learning it, you should know that Arabic is considered as the largest member of the Semitic language family; which includes Hebrew and Aramaic, and just like other Semitic languages it is written form right to left.

 The Arabic language is classified under three different forms; classical/Quranic, which is more common in literature and writing and it’s considered as the ‘official’ language taught at schools and universities.
 Whereas the modern and dialectical Arabic is more of an informal language, that us Arabs use to communicate with each other during our daily lives.